• Skip to primary navigation

 These Air Fryer Turkey Meatballs are quick and easy to make, not to mention super tender and flavorful!
 This is a great all-purpose recipe that can be used in multiple dishes.

 These Air Fryer Turkey Meatballs are a great all-purpose recipe.
-They make 12 larger meatballs, but you can certainly roll them into 24 mini meatballs that you can use for soups like Italian Wedding Soup or as an appetizer.
-Plus, these meatballs are made in the air fryer, which you know how much I love my air fryer.
+They make 12 larger meatballs, but you can certainly roll them into 24 mini meatballs that you can use as an appetizer.
+Plus, these meatballs are made in the air fryer, which you know how much I love my air fryer recipes.

 Ingredients for air fryer turkey meatballs in a yellow bowl on a white background.